jessiepoo/mygastronomicaljourney/README.md

 - As a user, I want to be able to view the list of restaurants in the specified collection sorted by taste, price, service and overall (average of the 3 fields) rating.
 - As a user, I want to be able to select a restaurant and add a booking for the restaurant.
+- As a user, I want to be able to save my restaurant collection list to file.
+- As a user, I want to be able to optionally load my restaurant collection from file when the problem starts.